Fractional kinetics equation from a Markovian system of interacting Bouchaud trap models: Proof of Theorem

-Also for the proof of Part II, we need a preliminary result, specifically for the case $d \ge2$.
-Namely, building on the quenched invariance principles for ${\rm BTM}(a)$, $a\in [0,1]$, when starting from the origin proved in \cite[Thm.\ 1.3]{BarlowCerny} (for $d\ge 3$) and \cite[Thm.\ 1.2]{cernyEJP} (for $d=2$), we establish the following uniform convergence: \begin{proposition}[\S\ref{sec:proof-ASPQIP}] For all $d\ge 2$, there exists $\kappa=\kappa(\Q,\beta,a,d)>0$ satisfying, $\Q$-a.s.,
+Also for this proof, we need a preliminary result.
+This is the content of the following proposition, which was obtained in \cite[Prop.\ 2.4]{Chiarini_Flo_sau} as a consequence of the quenched invariance principle for ${\rm BTM}(a)$, $a\in [0,1]$, when starting from the origin (see \cite[Thm.\ 1.3]{BarlowCerny} for $d\ge 3$, and \cite[Thm.\ 1.2]{cernyEJP} for $d=2$) and the ergodic theorem.

-\end{proposition} We postpone the proof of this proposition to the next subsection, and present some quenched homogenization results required in our proof.
-We observe that, while such results hold $\Q$-a.s.\ when $d\ge 2$, for $d=1$ we provide an alternative construction of the underlying randomness.